 Cybersecurity in Education — the ‘Good’, the ‘Bad’ and the ‘Ugly’

-Let’s break down the top cybersecurity threats that schools are facing today and the simple strategies to prevent it.
+Let’s break down the top school cybersecurity threats & the simple strategies to prevent them.

-1. Be vigilant about emails that seem impersonal or use scare tactics
+1. Be vigilant about emails that seem impersonal or use scare tactics.

-2. Never download files you’re not familiar with
+2. Never download files you’re not familiar with.

-3. Always check a URL before you click on the link—sometimes bad links are embedded into an email as a way to trick the reader
+3. Always check a URL before you click on the link—sometimes bad links are embedded into an email as a way to trick the reader.

-4. Companies rarely send out messages without proofreading content, so multiple spelling and grammar mistakes can signal a scam message
+4. Companies rarely send out messages without proofreading content, so multiple spelling and grammar mistakes can signal a scam message (unfortunately, this has become less common with the rise of artificial intelligence).

 5. Most companies will have a brand identity that is recognizable in their emails.
-Look for logos, brand colors and contact information in the message.
+Look for logos, brand colors, and contact information in the message.

-Data Breach
+2. Data Breach

 The Bad – This is the most common invasion involving actors who are not authorized to see or change certain types of data, break into a district or school’s system and copies, steals, transmits, changes, or just views the data.
 These types of incidents make up a little more than a third—36 percent—of all reported cyberattacks on schools, according to the K12-SIX.